Yidadaa/Issue-Blog-With-Github-Action/README-zh.md

   extraFooters: [{
     title: String,
     text: String
-  }] // extra texts in bottom footer
+  }], // extra texts in bottom footer
-}
+  pageCount: true // whether to show page report on footer or not }
 ```